sageserpent-open/kineticMerge/documents/designNotes/skeletonsInTheCupboard.md

 and
 [`leftEditNotMaroonedByPriorRightDeletion`](https://github.com/sageserpent-open/kineticMerge/blob/63ea2b5cf44d553bf9d49412cc321fc219874d9a/src/main/scala/com/sageserpent/kineticmerge/core/merge.scala#L137).

-So far, this lookahead scanning is either rare enough or doesn't scan fare enough before aligning the edit across the base and left / right sides to cause a noticeable performance hit, so in it stays.
+So far, this lookahead scanning is either rare enough or doesn't scan far enough before aligning the edit across the base and left / right sides to cause a noticeable performance hit, so in it stays.

 ## Miscellaneous ##